-Before arriving at the conference, your homework assignment is to prepare a draft of your pitch.
-The pitch is a tool to persuade editors and agents that yours is a book they should publish or represent.
-It should begin with a working title and include a succinct summary of your plot, setting, characters–whatever best captures what is unique about your book.
-Include information about your background if it's relevant for your story, as well as any other ways you will be able to attract readers.
+Before arriving at the conference, prepare a draft of your pitch.
+It should begin with a working title and include a succinct summary of your plot, setting, characters -- whatever best captures what is unique about your book.
 Be aware of comparable books (not necessarily bestsellers), since editors might ask you about this.
-If you want ideas for preparing your pitch, it sometimes helps to look at the flap copy (what's on the back cover or the inside of the paper covering a hardcover book) of other relevant books.
+If you want ideas for preparing your pitch, it sometimes helps to look at the flap copy of other relevant books.

 Your pitch will be made orally, so practice saying it out loud.
-You’ll be able to have notes or your computer with you when you meet the editors, so don't worry about memorizing.
+You’ll be able to have notes or your computer when you meet the editors, so don't worry about memorizing.
 Aim for two minutes, tops.
-There’s no need to send us your pitch in advance—just have it with you when you arrive.
+There’s no need to send us your pitch in advance—just have it when you arrive.
 You won't need copies of your manuscript or proposal at the conference.

 When You Arrive

 Many people bring their laptops and use them to revise their pitches during the conference.
-There’s free wi-fi at Ripley-Grier, and there’s a Staples nearby (and sometimes a working printer at Ripley-Grier) if you want to print out your revisions.
+There’s free wi-fi, and there’s a Staples nearby.
+Ripley-Grier also has a printer for a nominal fee.

-There’s a snack bar right on the 16th floor at Ripley-Grier and also one in the building lobby where you can purchase snacks, sandwiches, and drinks.
-There is nothing scheduled after 4:00 on Friday, but many people use some of the time to revise their pitches for Saturday’s presentations.
+There’s a snack bar right on the 16th floor at Ripley-Grier, and also one in the building lobby, where you can purchase snacks, sandwiches, and drinks.

 How to Apply